The Wellington Bird Rehabilitation Trust is entirely self-funded except for donations from generous and caring members

-We usually have, or know of, many types of birds in search of forever homes.
-Some of the birds we often encounter in need of homes are Muscovy Ducks and geese.
+We usually have, or know of, many birds in search of forever homes; for example, swans, Muscovy Ducks and Pilgrim Geese.

-If you have the room on your property to make a home for some feathered friends, please check the Birds for Rehoming page, or contact us to find out what types of birds are currently available via our Contact Form.
+If you have room on your property to make a home for some feathered friends, please check the Birds for Rehoming page, or contact us to find out what types of birds are currently available via our Contact Form.